molily/molily.de/_posts/2017-11-25-robust-javascript.md

           value: <em>"Hello World!"</em>
 </pre>

-We won’t go into detail here, but let’s describe the structure of the program `window.alert('Hello World!');` in our own words:
+We will not go into detail here, but let’s describe the structure of the program `window.alert('Hello World!');` in our own words:

 There is an expression (think of a mathematical term) with a call of a function.
 To obtain this function, we need to look up the name `window`.
 We assume the value is an object and get its property named `alert`.
 We treat this value as the function being called.
 There is one function argument, a string literal containing `Hello World!`.